fsr/haskell-lessons/slides/types.md

 ```

 <aside class="notes">
-- its impotant to know the difference between type and constructor
+- its important to know the difference between type and constructor
 - type and constructor with same name can be in scope
 - place of occurrence allows distinction
 </aside>